-1. Building Better Regions Fund: Community Investments Stream - Round Four processes - Drought Support
+1. Building Better Regions Fund: Community Investments Stream - Round Five processes

-The Building Better Regions Fund is designed to achieve Australian Government objectives This grant opportunity is part of the above grant program, which contributes to the Department of Infrastructure, Transport, Cities and Regional Development's (DITCRD) Outcome 3.
-The DITCRD works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines.
+The Building Better Regions Fund is designed to achieve Australian Government objectives This grant opportunity is part of the above grant program, which contributes to the Department of Infrastructure, Transport, Regional Development and Communications' (DITRDC) Outcome 3.
+The DITRDC works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines.